WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 Hyperthreading is intrinsically linked to cores and is best understood as a proprietary technology that allows the operating system, to recognize the CPU as having double the amount of cores.

-In practical terms, a CPU with four physical cores would be recognized by the operating system as having eight virtual cores, or eight threads.
-The idea is that by doing that it is expected that the CPU is able to better manage the extra load, by lying to the OS about the actual number of physical cores.
+In practical terms, a CPU with four physical cores would be recognized by the operating system as having eight virtual cores, or capable of dealing with eight threads of execution.
+The idea is that by doing that it is expected that the CPU is able to better manage the extra load, by reordering execution and pipelining the workflow to the actual number of physical cores.

 In the context of HPC there is still debate if activating Hyperthreading is beneficial for intensive numerical operations and the answer is very dependent on the code.
 In our clusters Hyperthreading is disabled on all compute nodes and enabled on service nodes.